 - 1/2 cup + 2 tablespoons (125g) white sugar

-- 1/2 teaspoon pure almond extract (optional) (see notes below)
+- 1/4 teaspoon each pure almond and vanilla extracts (optional, see notes below)

-- In the bowl of a food processor put almond and sugar.
+- Put almonds and sugar in the bowl of a food processor.

 - Process until almonds are in coarse pieces.